sher913/reactappfortags/README.md

-This is the web i will be developing for my intern, it is based on React, FASTAPI.
+This is the web i will be developing for my intern, it is based on React, FASTAPI, yarn.

 For now it is only local host, thus unable for anyone to test it out yet.